expresstechsoftware/connect-gamipress-discord-addon/README.txt

 Create a community of your students by connecting your GamiPress Website to your Discord server.

 == Description ==
-This add-on allows you to connect your GamiPress website to your discord server.This allows you to build a great community by linking Rank to a discord role, so you can encourage, and create an atmosphere of challenge between your users.
+You can link your GamiPress website to your Discord server using this add-on.
+By connecting Rank to a Discord role, you can use this to establish a wonderful community where you can challenge and support your members.

 Connect GamiPress to Discord Plugin Features:
 1) Allow any user to connect their discord account with their GamiPress website account.